Action-angle coordinates of spherical pendulums with symmetric quadratic potentials: Hamiltonian dynamics of a general spherical pendulum

 \subsection{The explicit solutions}

-The advantage of integrable systems is that their Hamiltonian equations can be explicitly solved by quadratures.
-Since the trajectories are contained in the level sets of the momentum maps, we study their geometry.
+One advantage of integrable systems is that their Hamiltonian equations can be explicitly solved by quadratures.
+Since the trajectories are contained in the level sets of the momentum maps, we study their geometries.
 Let $(j, h)$ be an arbitrary value in the momentum map image $F (T^* S^2)$.
 The fiber is given by equations $J = j, H = h$.
 Within the coordinate chart $(U_N, \varphi_N = (\rho, \eta, \theta, \phi))$, we express $\eta$ on this fiber in terms of $\rho$ via